Festivals of Shiga Prefecture

 March

 - Mid-March weekend - Sagicho Festival, Omi-Hachiman.
 Dramatic parade and clashing of 13 or 14 colorful Sagicho floats carried around the streets and in Himure Hachimangu Shrine near Hachiman-bori Canal.
 On the first day (Sat.), the floats are paraded along the streets near the shrine and undergo judging for best design.
 The floats are works of art and made of edible materials mounted on a straw and wood base all to be set afire in the end.
-The second day (Sun.) of the Sagicho Festival is the climax.
-During the day, the Sagicho floats collide with each other and try to topple each other.
+The second day (Sun.) of the Sagicho Festival is the climax when the Sagicho floats ram with each other.
 At night, the floats are set afire.
 Sagicho is actually a fire festival.

 - Last Sun. in March - Tsuchiyama Saio Princess Procession, Tsuchiyama, Koka.
 The Saio princess was an unmarried, young Imperial princess, often the Emperor's daughter, who was appointed (by divination) to be the High Priestess of Ise Grand Shrines in Mie Prefecture from the 7th to 14th centuries.
 For about 660 years, over 60 Saio princesses served at Ise Grand Shrines.
 The new Saio princess traveled from Kyoto to her Saiku palace near the Ise Shrine.
 The journey took 5 nights and 6 days, and passed through Tsuchiyama in Shiga Prefecture.
 This festival reenacts the Saio Gunko procession in Tsuchiyama to Tarumi Tongu which was one of the five palaces where the Saio lodged along the way.

-- Late Mar. - early April - Cherry blossoms at Kaizu Osaki, Zeze Park, Hikone Castle, Nagahama Castle (Hokoen Park), Mishima Pond
+- Late Mar. - early April - Cherry blossoms at Kaizu Osaki, Zeze Park, Hikone Castle, Nagahama Castle (Hokoen Park), Mishima Pond.
+Cherry blossom boat cruises from Hikone, Nagahama, or Imazu Port to Kaizu Osaki are highly recommended.

 April